Due to the COVID-19 global pandemic, the Summer 2020 Florence Program has been cancelled. Applications for Summer 2021 will open September 1, 2020.

 There is no language prerequisite for the summer program.

-Apply online at LINK.
+Apply online at the link above starting September 1, 2020.
 You will write a short essay about your interest in going to Florence and what it will bring to your academics and personal experience.
 You will also submit the name and contact information for two references.
 More details are given in the application.

 Students earn 10 credits during the Florence Summer Program.
 All courses must be taken for a grade and the grade will show on the transcript.
 Registration is handled during the preparation meetings.